by present and past LSSA Presidents Sonja Shield, Jim Provost, and Gibb Surette

 New York Observer quoted co-president Deborah Stein as saying that without a pension, “a number of legal workers will be so poor that they will be eligible for our services under our own income guidelines.
 The idea that those who spend their lives serving the poor might then be eligible for the same services is pretty horrible.”
 After five months of contract negotiations without a serious offer from management, we voted to go on strike.

 The strike lasted for sixteen grueling weeks.
 Management negotiators slept or copied addresses at the negotiating table, pleaded ignorance of the issues, or went on vacation.
 They insisted on a mediator and then ignored her.
+They posted to hire scab replacement workers, provoking stern rebukes from twelve members of New York’s Congressional representatives and state legislators.

 The union, with tremendous support from District 65 and the UAW, a substantial hardship fund, and strike benefits that carried the members until unemployment benefits kicked in, we organized support among elected officials and others, raised money and paid hardship benefits, fed the members daily, ran a free daycare center, faced up to armed scabs and goons, did civil disobedience, finally took over local offices, and much more.

 Twenty-three of our members were arrested for civil disobedience at a union action at the law firm Cleary, Gottlieb.
 Cleary partner Christopher Lunding was chair of the LSNY board, and was stalling settlement of the strike by refusing to hold board meetings.
 The photo at right shows arrested members walking into the NYPD paddy wagon.
+Charged with trespassing, all charges were ultimately dismissed when Cleary failed to prove that the union members were in Cleary’s offices without permission or reason.

 Our activist union also took over the MFY office on Avenue A, occupying the building to protest management’s plan to hire replacement workers.